 900

-Opening the employee’s personal account at a Cyprus bank
+Opening a corporate account at a Cyprus bank

 Payroll services provided by accountants/auditors: